ebruchez/ebruchez.github.io/_posts/2024-10-19-apple-1-reproduction-part-3-retro-chip-tester.md

 Right from the beginning of this project, one of my fears was that I would spend time and money, assemble things the best I could, and then turn on the power and face a non-working computer.
 One reason for this is that not all the components I bought were sold as tested.
 Remember, I didn't buy a kit, but instead bought components from various sources.
 The DRAM, 2504s, and 2513 were sold to me by Arunas in Lithuania as tested, but while the expectation was that the chips I bought from other places were in working condition, they were not specifically tested by sellers, including the components bought from Unicorn Electronics, Anchor Electronics, or other eBay sources.

-Finding which out of the 61 integrated circuits of the Apple-1 might not be working could cause lead to some very painful troubleshooting sessions.
+Finding which out of the 61 integrated circuits of the Apple-1 might not be working could lead to some very painful troubleshooting sessions.
 So I considered what I could do to reduce that risk.

 ## Testing components